Reference architecture: Up to 60 RPS or 3,000 users

 • PostgreSQL and PgBouncer: A quorum is not strictly necessary.
 Two PostgreSQL nodes and two PgBouncer nodes are enough for redundancy.

-• Running select components in reputable Cloud PaaS solutions: Select components of the GitLab setup can instead be run on Cloud Provider PaaS solutions.
+• Running select components in reputable Cloud PaaS solutions: The following specific components are supported to be run on reputable Cloud Provider PaaS solutions.
 By doing this, additional dependent components can also be removed:

 • PostgreSQL: Can be run on reputable Cloud PaaS solutions such as Google Cloud SQL or Amazon RDS.
 In this setup, the PgBouncer and Consul nodes are no longer required: